The World’s Classrooms

 Båc Ninh, Vietnam

-In Bac Ninh, Vietnam children are often unable to attend school because they must farm with their favourite.
+In Bac Ninh, Vietnam children are often unable to attend school because they must farm with their family.
 But today, they can ride their bicycles to the Samsung Do Dong Library, where, since 2012, a world of new information awaits them.

 Båc Ninh, Vietnam